Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Introduction

-\textbf{Related Work}: Sequencing problems are a subset of Combinatorial Optimization (CO) where the decision variables are discrete.
-Most CO problems are NP-Hard, as a result state-of-the-art algorithms rely on handcrafted heuristics for making decisions that are otherwise too expensive to compute or mathematically not well-defined.
+\textbf{Related Work}: Sequencing problems are a subset of combinatorial optimization (CO) where the decision variables are discrete.
+Most CO problems are NP-Hard, and as a result state-of-the-art algorithms rely on handcrafted heuristics to make decisions that are otherwise too expensive to compute or are tailored to specific problem instances.
 Recently, researchers are addressing these issues using deep learning and machine learning (ML) \cite{bengio2020machine,vesselinova2020learning,mazyavkina2020reinforcement}.

-Many recent works have been dedicated to solving Euclidean TSP where the input is the coordinates of a set of cities and the output is a visiting order of these cities.
-It should be noted that the inter city distance is the Euclidean distance between the coordinates of two cities.
-Google Brain's Pointer Network (Ptr-Net) \cite{deepTsp4} learns the conditional probability of an output sequence of elements that are discrete tokens corresponding to positions in an input sequence.
-They used Ptr-Net to solve Euclidean TSP (and other CO problems) in an end to end fashion, where the solutions from classical methods are used as baselines for training.
-Similarly, TSP was solved using 2D graph conv-nets followed by beam search \cite{deepTsp1}.
+Many recent works of deep learning-based CO methods focus on solving Euclidean TSP.
+Google Brain's Pointer Network (Ptr-Net) \cite{deepTsp4} learns the conditional probability of an output sequence of elements that are discrete tokens corresponding to the positions in an input sequence.
+They used Ptr-Net to solve Euclidean TSP (and other CO problems) in an end-to-end fashion, where the solutions from classical methods are used as baselines for training.
+Similarly, TSP was solved using a 2D graph convolution network followed by the beam search procedure \cite{deepTsp1}.
 Deep reinforcement learning (DRL) was used to solve various combinatorial optimization problems in \cite{deepTsp3}.
-Their network uses an RNN based encoder and a Ptr-Net.
+Their network uses RNN-based encoder and a Ptr-Net.
 They trained their network using policy gradient.
 Deudon \textit{et al.} \cite{deepTsp5} developed an actor-critic based architecture.
 They used transformers to encode the TSP graph.
 Further, they used 2-opt heuristics to refine the solutions generated by the network.
 Kool \textit{et al.} \cite{kool2018attention} proposed a network based on attention layers.
 They trained their network using policy gradient.
 Their network outperformed other deep-learning based solvers.
-Further, methods like \cite{deepTsp5,kool2018attention} have been able to close the gap (in terms of optimality) in comparison to TSP solvers like \href{https://www.math.uwaterloo.ca/tsp/concorde.html}{Concorde} and \href{https://developers.google.com/optimization}{OR-Tools} by using additional heuristics or sampling procedures \cite{deepTsp5,kool2018attention}.
+Further, methods like \cite{deepTsp5,kool2018attention, ma2021learning} have been able to close the gap (in terms of optimality) in comparison to TSP solvers like \href{https://www.math.uwaterloo.ca/tsp/concorde.html}{Concorde} and \href{https://developers.google.com/optimization}{OR-Tools} by using additional heuristics or sampling procedures \cite{deepTsp5,kool2018attention}.